imsjp/poe-tools/content/docs/lootfilters/index.md

 ![](2021-12-02-01-58-03.png)

-Players can also hide filtered items from rendering as drops to improve in-game performance by a large margin.
+Hiding filtered items from rendering as drops improves in-game performance by  large margin.

 The option can be found on the same **Game** options sub-menu.

-### Customizing Loot Filters
+## Customizing Loot Filters

 NeverSink has a public website, [FilterBlade](https://www.filterblade.xyz/), for players to customize loot filters to their liking.